Mature Masculine

 Near Enemies: False Versions

 Cleverness instead of clarity: Fast thinking with little depth.
-The mind races, but your body is tense and your heart distant.
+The mind races while our body stays tense and our heart distant.

 Harsh efficiency: Getting much done by pushing and rushing.
-Life becomes an optimization project.
-You end the day productive but cramped.
+We end the day productive but cramped.

-Spiritual brightness: High experiences that leave you ungrounded.
+Spiritual brightness: High experiences that leave us ungrounded.
 Talking about light while avoiding pain.

 Collapse as surrender: Calling it acceptance but checking out.
-You feel vague and foggy rather than quietly awake.
+We feel foggy rather than awake.

 Ground in the Body

-Brilliancy shows up when you're present in your body.
-Feel your feet, your breath, and subtle energy.
+Brilliancy shows up when we're present in our body.
+Feel our feet, our breath, our energy.
 Ask: "As I think or act, am I still here in my body?"

-Brilliancy nourishes from within.
-If the light pulls you out of your body, return to grounding.
-The light needs roots.
+Brilliancy needs roots.
+If the light pulls us out of our body, return to grounding.

 Practice Steady Stamina

-Inner work asks for quiet endurance, not force.
-Show up for yourself even when it feels dull or painful.
+Inner work asks for endurance, not force.
+Show up even when it feels dull or painful.
 Take things in small pieces.
-When you hit limits, respect them.
+When we hit limits, respect them.

 Ask: "Can I stay with this one more breath, one more minute, without pushing or abandoning myself?"
 Steady presence matters more than dramatic breakthroughs.

 Treat daily tasks as practice in presence.
-Before starting, feel your body, breath, and intention.
-Notice where you waste energy.
+Before starting, feel our body, breath, and intention.
+Notice where we waste energy.
 Try simpler ways.

-The sign of real Brilliancy is ease: you get more done with less strain.
+The sign of real Brilliancy is ease: we get more done with less strain.

 Include Vulnerability